Joao231/MedCloudCare/README.md

 # Healthcare-App
-App to help doctors to quickly analyse medical images and researchers to deploy ML mode
+App to help doctors to quickly analyse medical images and researchers to deploy ML models

 You need to install: